in03/snapper/README.md

 Deleting snapshots - That's dangerous territory, and better left as a manual process.
 Just keep them - unless you work with huge timelines, they don't really bloat your projects

 Reverting snapshots - More often than not you'll want to do a partial revert, and there's no way of knowing how much you'd like to revert.
-It makes more sense to leave the very granular tools Resolve provides you to pick and choose what you want to.
+It makes more sense to use the very granular tools Resolve provides you to pick and choose what you want to.
 Plus, if we're to avoid deleting all versions upstream of a revert, we leave behind a messy, jump-around history.

 ## Installation
 First make sure you have: